tumelo-maja/delicate-care/README.md

 - **Introduction images** - Good quality images supporting the introductory text further enhances the users experience

-4) Our services section
+4) **Our services section**
   <figure>
     <img src="docs/site-screenshots/home-services-section-large-screen.png" width="80%" height="50%">
     <figcaption><strong><em>Our services section: Home page</em></strong></figcaption>
   </figure>

-- **Our services section** - This section present the different types of care service Zalama Care offers.
+- **service types** - This section present the different types of care service Zalama Care offers.
 This will allow users to learn more and decide on a suitable for themselves or their loved ones.
 -  A 'Read more' button under each service type can be used to expand the description text for users to view additional information about the service type.
 Once expanded, there is a 'Show less' button to collapse the additional text.
 - The icon displayed besides the 'Read more'/ 'Show less' icons is clickable and has the same functionality to expand and collapse additional text.
   <figure>